davidtimmons/zettelcorn/README.md

 ### Deno Compatibility

-Zettelcorn was last tested with Deno `1.9.0`.
+Zettelcorn was last tested with Deno `1.21.0`.

 ### Deno Flags

-- `--unstable` - Zettelcorn uses the Deno standard library which is not yet completely stable.
 - `--allow-read` - Zettelcorn reads zettel files from your file system.
 - `--allow-write` - Zettelcorn modifies and writes files but always with your permission.
 - `--reload` - Updates the Deno cache to use the latest version of Zettelcorn.